KnowageLabs/Knowage-Documentation/functionalities-guide/free-inquiry/index.rst

 Query Editor
 ^^^^^^^^^^^^^^^^

-The central panel provides a query editor.
+Central panel provides a query editor.
 As we already mantioned, there are two available views: smart and advance.

 Elements from the datamart schema on the left can be added into the query editor.
 To remove an field from the query editor, just click on the x icon, or if advance view is opened, clicking on three dots icon, **Delete field** is available.